 Misbah Haque 1:06:19

 Misbah Haque 1:06:24

 All right.
 Well, that was my last rapid fire for you.
 Where can we point people to work?
 We kind of follow along with what you’re doing and kind of support this journey of yours.

 I’m not much of a social media dude.
 But we’ve got the Invictus gymnastics.
 It’s Invictus underscore gymnastics, on Instagram.
 So you can see some fun posts of our clients, online clients and house people, awesome athletes, and some goofy ones of mine.
 So there, we also are on the Invictus website, which is CrossFitinvictus.com.
 And you can find us under the well we’re changing the website pretty soon.
 But Invictus gymnastics you just Google that you can find us pretty easily.
 And if you guys want to come down to San Diego, doors are always open.
 We’ve got three gyms and we would love to have you at any of them.
 Drop-ins are totally cool.
 And I hear it a lot.
 A lot of people say that they’re like Invictus is such a big jam.
 It’s kind of a daunting feeling like going in there.
 We are nice, happy loving people.
 We’re a big family.
 We love visitors from out of town.
 We really want people to come in there just because it’s really cool to see new faces and get to meet people.
 So join the family just at least for a day.

 Misbah Haque 1:07:50

 I can totally attest to that.
-After being there for a couple months, I was somebody who had that similar notion before coming there.
+After being there for a couple of months, I was somebody who had that similar notion before coming there.
 It was calm and surrounded by intense athletes who are just like, I don’t know, like, there’s just this seriousness attached to it.
-But you realize that there’s normal people around, you know, surrounding you, and everybody’s kind of very friendly.
+But you realize that there’s normal people around, surrounding you, and everybody’s kind of very friendly.
 And it’s a nice homey environment.
 And the coaches are great.